 IF zoom is my only choice next year, I'll go to Walmart, buy a sunlamp and take my chances.
 It CAN'T be any worse than my experience at zoom tan.

-Review about: Zoom Tan Tanning.
+Product or Service Mentioned: Zoom Tan Tanning.

 Reason of review: Bad quality.

 I didn't like: Hours of operation, Fingerprint scanner which rarely worked, Poor communication regarding gift card redemption, Filthy carpet in the tanning rooms, Constantly broken beds.